 - Iron Knight

-- JoJo's Bizarre Adventure (Parts 1-6.
-It moved to a Seinen magazine for Part 7, Steel Ball Run.)
+- JoJo's Bizarre Adventure — Parts 1-6.
+It moved to Seinen magazine Ultra Jump starting with Part 7, Steel Ball Run.

 - Kimagure Orange Road

 - Kinnikuman: Wrestling oriented, but also a major contributor to shonen tropes.
-It's sequel, Nisei/ Ultimate Muscle is Seinen.
+Its sequel, Kinnikuman Nisei is Seinen.

 - Kurogane (2011)

 - Kuroko no Basuke

 - Mazinger Z — its first run, anyway.
 In 1974, it was moved to Kodansha's TV magazine.